sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/index.md

 ## Quick Start

+See the quick start examples for the following cloud providers:

 - [Amazon EKS](eks.md)
 - [Google GKE](gke.md)
 - [For other cloud providers / hosts...](../index.md#quick-start)

 ## Upgrade

-To upgrade your instance with Kustomize, please refer to our [upgrade docs](../update.md#upgrades).
+To upgrade your Sourcegraph Kubernetes instance, please refer to our [upgrade docs for Sourcegraph with Kubernetes](../update.md#upgrades).

 ---